 Start your own journey here …

-I am Amy Welin, the acting dean at St. Stephen’s Episcopal Cathedral in Harrisburg.
+I am Amy Welin, the Dean at St. Stephen’s Episcopal Cathedral in Harrisburg.
 That means that I am the priest who leads the cathedral and staff.
 A cathedral is a little different from a parish church, in that we are the home church of the Episcopal Bishop of Central Pennsylvania.
 Our bishop, the Right Reverend Audrey Scanlan is usually on the road visiting other parishes, so we have a dean to oversee day-to-day ministry.

 You are here because you clicked on the “start here” button.
 So you are probably curious about where you can go with the community at St. Stephen’s.
 The simple answer to that is: you can go deeper into a life with God through Jesus Christ.